Chinese group buys AIG aircraft firm for up to $4.8 billion

 AIG received a $182 billion U.S. government bail-out following the global financial crisis, and has been selling off assets worldwide as part of a wider divestment plan.
 ILFC was considered the last major piece to be sold off.

-AIG shares fell 1.6 percent to $33.59 in morning trading on the New York Stock Exchange.
-Analysts said it was a good deal for the company but nothing to inspire investors, given the loss AIG will record on the sale.
+AIG shares fell 2.2 percent to $33.39 in morning trading on the New York Stock Exchange.

-"We applaud this move, as it will reduce balance sheet leverage and enhances liquidity if consummated," S&P Capital IQ analyst Cathy Seifert said in a note to clients.

 The company first filed for an initial public offering of ILFC in September 2011, but market conditions since then made the IPO untenable.
 In selling ILFC directly, AIG is also accepting a far lower valuation that it had sought -- just two-thirds of book value, rather than the full book it had long wanted.